 For the smaller fleets that need the cash from each successive load in order to operate, it’s important to steer clear of these deceptive factoring companies.
 After all, you wouldn’t want to find yourself in a binding contract with a company that tacks on numerous fees.
 If you find the best freight factoring company for small fleets, you can get the cash you need to deliver each load without the costly fees.

-What to Look for in a Freight Factoring Contract
+What Should You Look for in a Freight Factoring Contract?

 Throughout the freight factoring industry, different companies offer different contracts.
 Some factoring companies require that you sign a contract, while others will factor on a load-by-load basis.
 Different factoring companies also vary in the types of fees they charge.
 As such, you could end up with a small fee or a more sizable amount taken out of your payment by the time the client fulfills the balance.